maxhumber/maxhumber.com/_posts/2017-01-08-vorp-hockey.md

 At this point you should have a nice clean tibble/dataframe with every player, their position, team, and their projected goals for this week.
 I could stop here, but I wanted to go a little further with a *value over replacement player* (VORP) calculation.

 **Step 6.
-Calculate replacement player for each scoring position.**
+Calculate a replacement player for each scoring position.**

 I'm using `pmap` again to pump through each position to get the mean value for the top X players.
 It's a little overkill, but really flexible.